nixworks/public/news/2011/12/16/README.md

 ##### Thailand
 ### [Thailand reissues a passport for Thaksin Shinawatra, saying he is no longer a "threat". ](/news/2011/12/16/thailand-reissues-a-passport-for-thaksin-shinawatra-saying-he-is-no-longer-a-threat.md)
-_Context: Thaksin Shinawatra, Thailand_
+_Context: Thailand, Thaksin Shinawatra_

 ##### Labour Party
 ### [Labour's Seema Malhotra wins the Feltham and Heston by-election. ](/news/2011/12/16/labour-s-seema-malhotra-wins-the-feltham-and-heston-by-election.md)
-_Context: Labour Party, Seema Malhotra, Feltham and Heston by-election_
+_Context: Labour Party, Feltham and Heston by-election, Seema Malhotra_

 ##### Minister of Colonial Affairs
 ### [Minister of the Interior and Kingdom Relations of the Netherlands Piet Hein Donner resigns after being named the new Vice President of the Council of State, succeeding Herman Tjeenk Willink. ](/news/2011/12/16/minister-of-the-interior-and-kingdom-relations-of-the-netherlands-piet-hein-donner-resigns-after-being-named-the-new-vice-president-of-the-c.md)
-_Context: Vice President of the Council of State, Minister of Colonial Affairs, Herman Tjeenk Willink, Piet Hein Donner_
+_Context: Piet Hein Donner, Minister of Colonial Affairs, Vice President of the Council of State, Herman Tjeenk Willink_

 ## [Previous Day...](/news/2011/12/15/index.md)